Estimated reading time: 4 minutes

 The process of transforming employees into leaders begins long before a leadership position opens up.

-In fact, you should consider hiring to be the first steps toward cultivating great leaders, even when you aren’t hiring for leadership roles.
+In fact, you should consider hiring to be the first step toward cultivating great leaders, even when you aren’t hiring for leadership roles.

 Not all employees have the potential to become great leaders.
 Thus, if you expect to forge leaders from your workforce, you must be able to recognize leadership potential in job candidates.